Research and biology director at Mashpi Lodge

-Anderson started his journey as a research assistant at a young age as a member of the Mashpi Reserve team.
-He was born in Pachijal a small town near the Reserve and he has always been interested in nature.
+Anderson began his journey as a research assistant at a young age as a member of the Mashpi reserve team.
+Born in Pachijal, a small village near the reserve, he has always been interested in nature.
 His experience and knowledge of the forest has been invaluable for many research projects.

-He is currently leading the long-term Butterfly Project which is looking at butterflies’ diversity and the efficacy of different baits used in butterfly traps.
+He currently directs the long-term Butterfly Project, which studies the diversity of butterflies and the efficacy of different lures used in butterfly traps.

-Additionally, he participated in the field work and data analysis of the camera trap project developed in the reserve.
+Additionally, he has participated in the field data analysis of the “camera trap” project developed within the reserve.